chengzeyi/stable-fast/README.md

 # Install PyTorch with CUDA and other packages at first
 pip3 install 'torch>=1.12.0' 'diffusers>=0.19.3' 'xformers>=0.0.20' 'triton>=2.1.0'
+# Windows user: Triton might be not available, you could skip it.

 # (Optional) Makes the build much faster
 pip3 install ninja